-This SRA emerges within the framework of multiple strategic initiatives at STU, including the Horizon Europe supported FreeTwinEV project (no. 101159989)4.
+This SRA emerges within the framework of multiple strategic initiatives at STU, including the Horizon Europe supported FreeTwinEV project (no. 101159989)5.
 FreeTwinEV focuses on advancing digital twin technology for battery management systems, aiming to foster a sustainable and safe Electric Vehicle (EV) industry.
 With Slovakia's automotive sector at its core, this SRA is positioned to leverage the country's industrial strengths while addressing critical global challenges such as climate change, energy efficiency, and technological innovation.

 STU envisions becoming a globally recognized research institution, excelling in technology-driven solutions that address the grand challenges of our time.
 The mission of STU is to deliver high-quality education and research that contributes to societal progress, economic development, and the creation of sustainable and innovative technologies.
+Within the battery domain, this vision translates into a focus on research areas where universities can provide high added value to industry, such as advanced modelling, diagnostics, system integration, and pre-industrial validation.
 This research agenda will support STU in achieving its vision of being a leading research hub, particularly in fields like advanced materials, smart energy solutions, and EV technologies.